Can a Couple Retire With $2 Million?

-But let’s ballpark some figures.
+But let’s estimate some figures.
 What kind of retirement can $2 million provide?

-What is your cost of living in retirement?
+What will be your cost of living in retirement?

 This begins with envisioning your retirement lifestyle.
-Are you planning to tour the world, or will you stay close to home and babysit the grandkids?
-Will you take up an expensive new hobby, or bury yourself in books from the library?
+Are you planning to tour the world?
+Or will you stay close to home and babysit the grandkids?
+Will you take up an expensive new hobby, or bury yourself in books that you get at the library?

-Share your vision for retirement with your partner and listen to theirs.
-Once you’ve got a sense for the way you’ll spend retirement, you’ll be able to approximate your expenses.
+Have some conversations sharing your vision for retirement with your partner and listen to theirs.
+Once you’ve got a sense for the way you’ll spend retirement, you’ll be able to get a sense of what your lifestyle is likely to cost.

 Now for the big question: Can a couple retire with $2 million?
-Following the 4 percent rule for retirement spending, $2 million could provide about $80,000 per year, which is above average.
-The Bureau of Labor Statistics reports that the average 65-year-old spends roughly $3,800 per month in retirement — or $45,756 per year.
+Following the 4 percent rule for retirement spending, $2 million could provide about $80,000 per year.
+That’s more than average.
+The Bureau of Labor Statistics reports that the average 65-year-old spends roughly $4,345 per month in retirement — or $52,141 per year.

 How will you generate income in retirement?